Rutuja372/FirstRepo/README.md

 # FirstRepo
-This is my First Git repository
+This is my First Git repository.
+Author - Rutuja Shete